 Inguinal canal on ultrasound

-The outer ring of the inguinal canal is recognized by a change in the direction of the acoustic structures of the Thomson and superficial fascia, which in this place move to the spermatic cord.
+The outer ring of the inguinal canal is recognized by a change in the direction of the acoustic structures of the Thomsonian and superficial fascia, which in this place move to the spermatic cord.
 This transition is clearly visible when scanning the cord at the root of the scrotum.

 The length of the inguinal canal in children of the first year of life varies between 0.5-2.5 cm.
 With age, it lengthens and becomes narrower.

-spermatic cord on ultrasound
+The spermatic cord on ultrasound

-Take care of yourself, Your Diagnostician!
+Take care of yourself, Your Diagnosticer!

 diagnoster.ru

-Benefits of this procedure
+Advantages of this procedure

-Indications for carrying out
+Indications for use

 • with a diagnosis of “male infertility”;